foreverstupid/Lang/doc/Lang.md

 1. Lang has one-line comments only.
 Every comment starts with the *#* character and ends when the line ends.
 2. The None value that is the result of non-performed actions (e.g. the cycle that hasn't done any iterations) cannot be used in any expressions.
 So, expressions that use if-only-expressions or cycles as operands are not suggested to be use.
 3. All variables except lambda parameters are global.
+4. Semicolon can be thought as value ignoring unary postfix operation, that just flushes its operand from the stack.